Made in Russia

 A visual journey of the Russian landscape transformation.

 Click to read more

-This construction/deconstruction opposition is the reflection of a contrast society, marked by successive fractures.
-Russia is changing a lot these days but as the writer Svtetlana Alexievitch noted “someone rightly pointed out that in five years, everything can change in Russia, and in two hundred years, nothing at all.”
+This construction/deconstruction opposition is the reflection of a contrasting society, marked by successive fractures, from the Third Rome to the Russian Empire, from the Soviet Union to the Russian Federation.
+But as the writer Svtetlana Alexievitch noted “someone rightly pointed out that in five years, everything can change in Russia, and in two hundred years, nothing at all.”